influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withOptional(optional)
 ```

-Specify whether the ConfigMap or its key must be defined
+"Specify whether the ConfigMap or its key must be defined"

 ## obj spec.ttlStrategy

-TTLStrategy is the strategy for the time to live depending on if the workflow succeeded or failed
+"TTLStrategy is the strategy for the time to live depending on if the workflow succeeded or failed"

 ### fn spec.ttlStrategy.withSecondsAfterCompletion